jonlpersson/ed-latimore/site/_posts/2022-09-08-gorilla-dream-review.md

 [Impossible Sleep](https://impossible.co/?ref=aMnY3Rsu) is a natural sleep and recovery drink designed for athletes and ultra performers.
 Impossible Sleep’s blended formula of magnesium, l-theanine, and stevia extract is designed to be a straightforward sleep aid to help you fall asleep quickly and recover deeply.

 I appreciate that Impossible Sleep is a simple, no-BS supplement that doesn’t pump their product with a bunch of filler.
 Besides just the honed-down formula, Impossible Sleep has a bit more magnesium per serving (350mg vs 225mg) than Gorilla Dream but uses Magnesium Citrate instead of Magnesium Bisglycinate that’s found in Gorilla Dream.
-While that may seem like a minor difference, Magnesium Bisglycinate has been shown to have superior absorption due to [its increased solubility](https://aspenjournals.onlinelibrary.wiley.com/doi/abs/10.1177/0148607194018005430).
+Both forms of Magnesium have been shown to absorb well, with Magnesium Citrate having [marginally better bioavailability](https://pubmed.ncbi.nlm.nih.gov/14596323/).

 ## Frequently asked questions